Abundance for threefolds in positive characteristic when $\nu=2$: Introduction

-\btheorem Let $(X,B)$ be a projective lc threefold pair over an algebraically closed field $k$ of characteristic $>3$.
-If $K_{X}+B$ is nef and $\nu(K_{X}+B)=2$, then it is semiample. \etheorem
+\btheorem (Theorem \ref{mainthm}) Let $(X,B)$ be a projective lc pair of dimension $3$ over a perfect field $k$ of characteristic $p>3$.
+If $K_{X}+B$ is nef and $\nu(K_{X}+B)=2$, then it is semi-ample. \etheorem

 When $k$ is $\C$, this result is proved in the terminal case in \cite{kawamata1992abundance} (see \cite[Theorem 14.4.1]{kollar1992flips} for a simplified proof).
-And it is proved in the lc case in \cite{keel1994log}.
-The proofs there use many results on the intersection theory for $\Q$-varieties and the positivity, such as vanishing theorems and generic semi-positivity theorems.
+It is proved in the lc case in \cite{keel1994log}.
+The proofs rely on numerous results on the intersection theory for $\Q$-varieties together with positivity theorems, such as vanishing theorems and generic semi-positivity theorems.
 These results may fail in positive characteristics. \\